Week 17 NFL Picks: Season-Finale Betting Odds, Vegas Spreads and Projections

 Those Bengals are one of the NFL's worst, a point confirmed in Week 16 through the team's second loss to the Cleveland Browns this year, the first time since 2002 they have been swept in the Battle of Ohio.

-Cincinnati simply couldn't muster enough offense in defeat with Jeff Driskel under center while missing key weapons such as Tyler Eifert, A.J.
+Cincinnati couldn't muster enough offense in defeat with Jeff Driskel under center while missing key weapons such as Tyler Eifert, A.J.
 Green and Tyler Boyd.
 That the defense that already fired a coordinator midseason struggled on the road against a good quarterback isn't a surprise.

 These two already met back in Week 6 and the Steelers got a win in Cincinnati, 28-21.
 The Steelers rushed for more than five yards per carry and two touchdowns in a game with a score much closer than the game really was, sending the Bengals into a downward spiral in which they went from 4-1 to only winning two games since, losing eight of 10.